This article will guide you on:

 2. Click Assignment.

 3. You can also add an assignment from the materials page.
-On the Materials page, you have the freedom to add a new assginment at any desired location.
+On the Materials page, you have the freedom to add a new assignment at any desired location.
 For example, it can be at the top, in between two resources or right below the last item, a +Add link gives you the flexibility to add an assignment at the corresponding location.

-4. Type in the assignment name and press Enter or click Create Assignment.
+4. Type in the assignment title.

 Note: You can attach multiple documents to your assignment at a time.

 11. The selected document(s) will get attached to the assignment shortly.